 What Are the Risks of Breast Cancer Under 40?

-Although breast cancer primarily affects older women, several factors can increase the risk for women under 40:
+Although breast cancer primarily affects older women, several factors can increase the risk for breast cancer under 40:

 Many women under 40 don’t consider themselves at risk of breast cancer, but the reality is that breast cancer at 30 symptoms can sometimes be the first sign.
 The symptoms in younger women can be similar to those in older women, but they’re often dismissed or attributed to less severe conditions.